 Cleo.
+Great Apollo,

-Great Apollo, Turn all to th' best!
-The Proclamations, So forcing Faults upon Hermione, I little like.
+Turn all to th' best!
+These Proclamations,

+So forcing Faults upon Hermione,

+I little like.

 Dio.
-The violent Carriage of it Will clear, or end the Business, when the Oracle, Thus by Apollo's great Divine feal'd up, Shall the Contents discover: Something rare Even then will rush to Knowledge.
-Go; fresh Horses, Exeunt.
-And gracious be the Islue.
+The violent Carriage of it

+Will clear, or end the Business, when the Oracle,

+Thus by Apollo's great Divine seal'd up,

+Shall the Contents discover: Something rare

+Even then will rush to Knowledge, Go; fresh Horses,

+And gracious be the Issue.